Exit problems for general draw-down times of spectrally negative L\'evy processes: Abstract

 \section{Abstract}

-For spectrally negative L\'evy processes, we prove several results involving a general draw-down time from the running maximum.
-In particular, we find expressions of Laplace transforms for the two-sided exit problems involving the draw-down time.
-We also find the Laplace transforms for the hitting time and the creeping time over a maximum related draw-down level, and an associated potential measure.
-The results are expressed in terms of scale functions.
+For spectrally negative L\'evy processes, we prove several fluctuation results involving a general draw-down time, which is a downward exit time from a dynamic level that depends on the running maximum of the process.
+In particular, we find expressions of the Laplace transforms for the two-sided exit problems involving the draw-down time.
+We also find the Laplace transforms for the hitting time and the creeping time over the running-maximum related draw-down level, respectively, and obtain an expression for a draw-down associated potential measure.
+The results are expressed in terms of scale functions for the spectrally negative L\'evy processes.